Amitnale007/Image-Proccessing/README.md

 # Image-Proccessing
-Operation on Image using C language only eg.rotate image right,flip image etc
+Operation on Image using CPP only eg.rotate image right,flip image etc